kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 You can learn how to create webhook in this [page](https://book.kubebuilder.io/cronjob-tutorial/webhook-implementation.html).

-Make sure that your custom job has **suspend** abilities.
-Kueue will only schedule suspended job.

 ## Adjust build system
 1. Add required dependencies to compile the controller and webhook code.
 For example, using `go get github.com/kubeflow/mpi-operator@0.4.0`.